desertedman/Notes/school/CSC615/GPIO Condensed.md

 1. Transmitting UART receives data in parallel from data bus
 2. Transmitting UART adds start/stop and parity bits to data frame
-3. Transmits packet in serial.
-Receiver samples data line at baud rate
+3. Transmits packet in serial via Tx.
+Receiver samples data line at baud rate from Rx
 4. Receiver discards start/stop and parity bits from data frame
 5. Receiver converts serial data back into parallel and transfers to data bus on receiving end